How to plot a solution

 plot(sol, size=(700, 450), legend=:bottomright, grid=false, linewidth=2)

-To specify series attributes to a specific subplot, you can use the optional keyword arguments state_style
+To specify series attributes for a specific group of subplots (state, costate or control), you can use the optional keyword arguments state_style

 , costate_style